Sayalikukkar/Hyperledger-Fabric-Interview-Questions/README.md

     • In case of a public blockchain network, all transactions are visible to everyone.
     • In the case of private Blockchain network, it may not be a desirable thing.
 Sometime in private blockchain network like to keep their transactions confidential and visible only to the counterparty.

+  ## 3. What are the major components of Hyperledger Fabric?
+    • Membership Service Provider (MSP)
+    • Client
+    • Peer
+    • Orderer
+    • Chaincode